 Currently, the Unified Tax Credit for 2021 is $11.7 million per person.
 Married people each have their own $11.7 to give away tax-free, so done correctly, married couples can gift $23.4 million before owing any gift or estate tax.

 For example, if Joe gifted $4 million during his lifetime, and there was $8 million in his estate when he died, his total lifetime gifting would be $12 million.
 That means his estate would owe estate taxes on the $300,000 that exceeds the Unified Tax Credit.

 The Annual Exclusion

-In order to keep track of everyone’s lifetime/estate gifting (and whether or not they’ve hit their $11.4 million exemption), the IRS requires people to disclose their gifting on their tax return.
+In order to keep track of everyone’s lifetime/estate gifting (and whether or not they’ve hit their $11.7 million exemption), the IRS requires people to disclose their gifting on their tax return.
 However, the IRS is not interested in tallying nominal gifting.
 Therefore, people do not have disclose any gifting that is less than the Annual Exclusion amount.
-Currently, the Annual Exclusion is $15,000 per recipient per year.
+Currently, the Annual Exclusion for 2021 is $15,000 per recipient per year.

 Many people mistakenly believe that they must pay gift taxes on gifted amounts exceeding $15,000/person/year.
 However, just because you must report a gift does not mean you must pay taxes on it.
 The lifetime exemption is so high that the vast majority of people do not need to worry about it.